 - Modern Mom’s Life – in which I rambled about mom-isms and raising kiddos

 - 2 Talented Daughters – where I followed Emma (and her modelling career) and Rose and the stuff they’re getting into at different ages and stages

 - Modern Mom In Kingston – when I stumbled across fun things happening around town I’d post about them here

 Using WordPress I’ve been able to streamline into one blog with various categories.
-I already find this so much better, and I’m only a week into using this WordPress software.
+I found this so much better, even when I was only a week into using the WordPress platform.

-I had a short foray into the world of WordPress.com, where I started moving my Blogger posts to, but I quickly realized that the features I was hoping to use were still not available to me.
+I had a short foray into the world of WordPress.com, and I started moving my Blogger posts over, but I quickly realized that the features I was hoping to use were still not available to me.
 A few web searches later I realized that I wanted to get into the self-hosting side of WP.

 I was amazingly nervous about trying to launch a new platform.
-My husband is part of a web hosting business where he already had a page registered in my name.
-This worked out well when I finally realized that to do what I wanted I needed a self-hosted site.
+My husband is part of a web hosting business and he already had a page registered in my name.
+This worked out well when I finally realized that, to do what I wanted, I needed a self-hosted site.
 A few emails with the company and Bingo!
-I was able to download WordPress to my site and I was off and running.
+I was able to download WordPress to my site and was off and running.

 Please share your experiences with Blogger or WordPress (or any switches between the two) in my comments; and if you have any fun, useful plugins that make your blogging life easier, I’d love to hear about them too.
 I’m so happy with my decision to switch from Blogger to WordPress!